-This choral group is comprised of people living with Parkinson’s, family members, and other interested persons.
-They meet in each week at the Institute for Advanced Medicine in the group exercise room of Sarasota Memorial HealthFit.
-Led by Artistic Director, Joseph Caulkins, the Off-Key Chorale provides an opportunity for Parkinson’s patients to improve and strengthen their voices through singing, and provides a fellowship activity for people whose social opportunities are often limited by this disease.
+This choral group is comprised of people living with Parkinson’s, family members, caregivers, and volunteer singers from Key Chorale.
+Led by Artistic Director, Joseph Caulkins, the Off-Key Chorale provides an opportunity for individuals with Parkinson’s disease to improve and strengthen their voices through singing, and provides a fellowship activity for people whose social opportunities are often limited by this disease.

 The Observer Group’s Nick Friedman wrote a wonderful article about “Off-Key” Chorale, click to read “Off Key Chorale’s Healing Voices”

 Watch for information to come about our Fall 2022 session!

 Come Together Choir – Online Choral Rehearsals

 Key Chorale launched their Come Together Choir Online Choral Rehearsals in March 2020.
 Since then more than 600 singers from all over the country have registered and participated.
 The first two volumes have had more than 6,000 views to date.
 Key Chorale launched their 3rd installment of Come Together Choir – Online Choral Rehearsals in spring 2021.
 This outreach isn’t just for local singers, but can be experienced by anyone, anywhere in the country via Key Chorale’s YouTube channel.

 These episodes are shot from the perspective of the choir, focused on Artistic Director Joseph Caulkins as he guides 10 singers and YOU through each fun rehearsal.
 Every episode builds on the previous one, giving you a sense of accomplishment and of being right there.
 Although this is not an interactive experience, the project is conceived to give the feel of being right there as a singer in the choir.
 So turn up the volume and sing your heart out with the Come Together Choir!